Meet our Animals

 ❌ NEVER eat or drink while in an animal area (this includes feeding babies and children)

-Please rest assured that these infections are uncommon, and the number of pregnancies affected is extremely small.
+These infections are rare, and very few pregnancies are affected.
 Advice from the Government can be found here, and the NHS here.

 Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018